Skip to content

 Running a laminating adhesive requires a thorough understanding of how to maintain the correct tension and angles.
 A flexible material converter can achieve total machine press alignment with the correct angles and a seamless, one-pass process.

-1. Using the wrong tension and angles will cause malalignment, resulting in faulty parts with air bubbles that pop or tear and other deformities.
+1. Using the wrong tension and angles will cause malalignment, resulting in faulty parts with air bubbles that pop or tear and other deformities.- For this reason, converters test their machines before fully running a product and make calculated adjustments for better accuracy.

 Consider speaking with a converter before purchasing laminating adhesives.
 Based on your part’s application, the converters can help source you a material that enhances your design manufacturability.